tlewowski/zurvan/README.md

 Simulates a blocking call - expires all timers up to due time at once, without actually executing them (during expiration).
 Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.

-Returns a Promise that is resolved when the calls are finally executed, and entire event queue is clear.
+Returns a Promise that is resolved when the calls are finally executed, and entire event queue is clear or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).

 #### `zurvan.setSystemTime(newSystemTime)`